Bylaws

 ARTICLE III: OFFICERS AND ELECTIONS

 2. Nominations.
-Nominations for elective officers of the Association shall be made by a temporary committee consisting of the immediate past President as chairperson, the previous past President, and three additional members appointed by the President.
+Nominations for elective officers of the Network shall be made by a temporary committee consisting of the immediate past President as chairperson, the previous past President, and three additional members appointed by the President.
 The nominating committee shall nominate one or more candidates for each office and send notification of its nomination to the membership at least 30 days prior to the annual business meeting.
 Additional nominations may be made from the floor at the annual business meeting by any principal representative or designated alternate from the same institution.

 3. Elections.
 Election of officers shall be by majority of the votes cast by principal representatives or designated alternates from the same institution at the annual business meeting.
+Principal representatives can attend and vote at the annual meeting through a virtual platform.

 4. Succession.